by Nils Osmar – Nov. 27, 2022 – Medical Disclaimer

 Mitochondria not “us,” they’re visitors.
 They have their own DNA.
 They actually moved into our cells (and the cells of all other complex life forms on Earth) and set up a symbiotic working relationship with us billions of years ago, early in the evolution of life.

 I like thinking of mitochondria as tiny (living) batteries that need to be taken care of and tended to as the years go by.
-If you’re tired, easily fatigued, and have no energy to do what you want –– if you have brain fog, if your organs are wearing out, if your muscles aren’t functioning properly –– it’s very possibly because your mitochondria need some attention and support.
+If you’re tired, easily fatigued, and have no energy to do what you want –– if you have brain fog, if your organs are wearing out, if your muscles aren’t functioning properly –– it’s may be because your mitochondria are developing problems.

 Using the battery analogy again, mitochondria are rechargeable.